-The Compensation Committee administers the Company's Incentive Plan, Non-Qualified Plan and Restricted Stock Plan.
+The Compensation Committee administers the Company's Incentive Plan, the Gibraltar Steel Corporation Non-Qualified Plan (the Non-Qualified Plan) and Restricted Stock Plan.
 The Compensation Committee periodically grants options under the Incentive Plan to the Company's executive officers and other employees.
 All of the options granted have an exercise price of not less than 100% of the fair market value of the underlying stock on the date of grant.
 The value of the options granted is wholly dependent on the increase in value of the Company's common stock, which serves as an incentive to the executive officers to maximize their efforts to promote the economic performance of the Company.
 All of the options granted are exercisable over a four-year period at the rate of 25% per year commencing one year from the date of grant.
-Accordingly, an executive officer must remain with the Company for at least four years in order to enjoy the full potential economic benefit of the options awarded.
+Accordingly, an executive officer must remain with the Company for at least four years in order to enjoy the full potential economic ben efit of the options awarded.
 The number of options awarded to a particular executive officer is directly related to his responsibilities and individual performance.

 The Compensation Committee periodically grants restricted stock to the Company's executive officers.
 These restricted stock grants are at a nominal cost per share to the executive officers and recognize the special contributions of the executive officers for their long service to date, together with their expected future contributions.
 Restrictions on stock granted under the Restricted Stock Plan lapse over periods established by the Compensation Committee at the time of each restricted stock award.

 Accordingly, an executive officer must remain with the Company throughout the full term established by the Compensation Committee in order to enjoy the full potential economic benefit of the restricted stock awarded.

-In 1999, the Compensation Committee did not grant any options to executive officers under the Incentive Plan or the Non-Qualified Plan, and did not approve any grants to executive officers under the Restricted Stock Plan.
+In 2001, grants were not provided under the Incentive Plan, the Non-Qualified Plan or under the Restricted Stock Plan.

 Compensation For the Chief Executive Officer